docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 Resources
 ================================================================================

 Importers must contain a IMPT resource.
-Premiere uses this to identify the plug-in as an importer.
+Premiere uses this to identify the plugin as an importer.
 Also, depending on the type of importer (standard, synthetic, or custom), a PiPL may be required.

 ----